-The Secret World of James Bond 007, a companion book for the Bond film series, invokes this in the From Russia With Love entry.
+The Secret World of James Bond 007, a companion book for the James Bond film series, invokes this in the From Russia with Love entry.
 In that film, Bond carried a gadget briefcase whose contents included "two plastic straps carrying 25 gold sovereigns.
 Useful for unforeseen expenses... or for bribing one's way out of trouble. "

 A more benign example than most: Bruce Wayne bought a fancy restaurant when a staff member told him his dates couldn't play in the fountain.

 Beautifully subverted in The Dark Knight Rises with John Daggett, who is funding Bane and thinks that makes him in charge.